zerotohero-dev/JFDI/README.md

 * If you are experiencing a problem, or if you have found a bug, or if you want some cool sh\*t to be implemented
 [you can file an issue](https://github.com/v0lkan/JFDI/issues/new).
-* If you want to figure out how a specific command works, If you want to figure out how a function works, this README will be helpful, and you can always [send an e-mail to **volkan@o2js.com**](mailto:volkan@o2js.com).
+* If you want to figure out how a specific command works, this README will be helpful, and you can always [send an e-mail to **volkan@o2js.com**](mailto:volkan@o2js.com).

 ## Where is the Documentation?